Athlete Injuries: How Tens Unit Can Heal Them

-A TENS unit, which stands for transcutaneous electrical nerve stimulation, is a small battery operated machine that makes use of electrical current to decrease body and muscle pain.
-Electrodes are kept at the affected area and then an electrical current is passed through the electrodes.
-The underlying skin and muscle is affected by the tingling sensation, disrupting pain signals in the process.
+A TENS unit, which stands for transcutaneous electrical nerve stimulation, is a small battery operated a machine that makes use of electrical current to decrease body and muscle pain.
+Electrodes are kept at the affected area, and then an electrical current is passed through the electrodes.
+The underlying skin and muscle are affected by the tingling sensation, disrupting pain signals in the process.

 However, here’s a fact: The more you play fast-paced sports, athletes are bound to face pains that keep mounting with every recurrence.
-It might start as an occasional twinge or ache but then the pain continues in certain joints and muscles, at any point of time.
-Sportspersons feel anguish after some days of grimace.
-It is important for such sportspersons to seek pain relief as quickly as possible.
+It might start as an occasional twinge or ache, but then the pain continues in certain joints and muscles, at any point in time.
+Sportspersons feel anguish after some days of a grimace.
+It is essential for such athletes to seek pain relief as quickly as possible.

 Some resort to pain pills that provide some respite, but genuine athletes would mostly avoid them.
-They would rather prefer a more organic approach, without any potential health hazards.
-A body can cope with as much pain as it can, before it gets worse.
+They would instead prefer a more organic approach, without any potential health hazards.
+A body can cope with as much pain as it can before it gets worse.
 Other than treatments and medication, they can rely on Tens Units and muscles stimulators for better attention to their predicament.

 Transcutaneous electrical nerve stimulation (TENS) is one of the most commonly used forms of electrostimulation for pain relief.
-Numerous clinical reports indicate use of TENS for ailments such as low back pain, arthritic pain, neurogenic pain, and the like.
+Numerous clinical reports indicate the choosing right TENS for ailments such as low back pain, arthritic pain, neurogenic pain, and the like.
 The method of pain reduction was initiated in 1965.
-The method involves closing down the "gates" between spinal cord and pain centers of the brain usually is closed, thereby inhibiting pain.
+The technique involves closing down the "gates" between spinal cord and pain centers of the brain usually is closed, thereby inhibiting pain.

 When pain occurs, the information is carried by C fibers up to the T cells, allowing pain transmission right into the cortex, that interprets the signals as pain.
 By closing the gate, one can prevent the transmission of nociceptive information to the cortex and thus avoid pain signals.